-Exploration Block 10BA
+Exploration Block 10BA - Kenya

-During 2017, the Joint Venture Partners entered the Second Additional Exploration Period on Block 10BA.
 In the second quarter of 2019, the Government of Kenya granted an extension to the 10BA Second Additional Exploration Period.
 This period will now expire on April 26, 2021.
-Due to current market challenges and limited activities in the block, a \$77.8 million impairment of previously capitalized intangible exploration assets has been recorded related to the Company's operations in Block 10BA.
+Due to current market challenges and limited activities in the block, a \$77.8 million impairment of previously capitalized intangible exploration assets was recorded in the first quarter related to the Company's operations in Block 10BA.